Undercover (Gemma Hayes song)

 Undercover is the second single taken from the second album The Roads Don't Love You by Irish singer-songwriter Gemma Hayes, released in 2006 on the Source Records label.

 Background

-This was the last single released through her Virgin EMI record deal.
-Following a re-organisation of the label Virgin EMI decided to reduce the physical release of the single only to Ireland, where it was released through EMI Ireland.
-Shortly after Virgin EMI and Gemma Hayes parted ways.
+This was the final single released under her Virgin EMI record deal.
+Following a reorganization of the label, Virgin EMI decided to limit the physical release of the single to Ireland, where it was distributed through EMI Ireland.
+Shortly after, Virgin EMI and Gemma Hayes parted ways.

-Live Performance
+Live performance

 Hayes performed the track on RTÉ One's Turbidy Tonight on 11 February 2006.
 She also performed the single on RTÉ 2's The Cafe.

-She would also perform the track at Abbey Road which later featured on the interactive digital release.
+She also performed the track at Abbey Road, which was later included in the interactive digital release.

 Track listing

 CD 1

 All songs written by Gemma Hayes.